pxuanbach/blog/blog/07_asynchronous_request_batching/index.md

 The `totalQuantity` function of `totalQuantityBatch` module can be considered a proxy for `totalQuantityRaw` function of `totalQuantity` module, let's see how it works:

-1. In line 3, I define the variable `requestsQueue` as a Map to serve as temporary memory.
+1. In **line 3**, I define the variable `requestsQueue` as a Map to serve as temporary memory.
-2. From line 6-9, we check if a request with the input “product” already exists in the temporary memory.
+2. From **line 6-8**, we check if a request with the input “product” already exists in the temporary memory.
 If it does, we return the stored promises.
-3. From line 11-15, If the input “product” does not exist, we start executing the `totalQuantityRaw` function and store it in the temporary memory.
+3. From **line 11-14**, If the input “product” does not exist, we start executing the `totalQuantityRaw` function and store it in the temporary memory.
 One nice thing is that we can leverage `.finally` to attach a callback that removes the promise from the temporary memory.
-4. In line 16, return running promise.
+4. In **line 16**, return running promise.

 After completing the logic in the `totalQuantityBatch` module, we need to update the `server.js` to incorporate the new logic.